-How to add authorization in a Node.js application
+How to Add Authorization in a Node.js Application

-Published by Daniel Olaogun on March 20, 2024
+Published by Daniel Olaogun on August 30, 2024

-How to add authorization in a Node.js application
+How to Add Authorization in a Node.js Application

 Authorization is critical to web applications.
 It grants the correct users access to sections of your web application on the basis of their roles and permissions.
 In a simple application, adding in-app authorization to your application is relatively straightforward.
 But with complex applications comes a need to create different roles and permissions, which can become difficult to manage.